DataCanvasIO/YLearn/docs/source/sub/est_model/score.rst

 ********************************

-Estimator models for estimating causal effects can not be easily evaluated dut to the fact that the true effects are Notation directly observed.
-This differs from the usual machine learning tasks whoes results can be easily evaluated by the value of loss functions.
+Estimator models for estimating causal effects can not be easily evaluated due to the fact that the true effects are not directly observed.
+This differs from the usual machine learning tasks whoes results can be easily evaluated by, for example, the value of loss functions.

 Authors in [Schuler]_ proposed a framework, a schema suggested by [Nie]_, to evaluate causal effects estimated by different estimator models.
 Roughly speaking, this